This post may contain affiliate links. Please read our disclosure policy.

 How To Make Hot Spinach Dip

-1. Cook the Garlic: Heat the olive oil in a medium skillet over medium heat.
-Add the minced garlic and cook, stirring often, for about 30 seconds until fragrant.
+1. Cook the garlic: Heat the olive oil in a medium skillet over medium heat.
+Add the garlic and cook, stirring, for about 30 seconds until fragrant.

-3. Chop the Spinach: Transfer the cooked spinach to a cutting board and chop it into smaller pieces.
+3. Chop the spinach: Transfer the cooked spinach to a cutting board and roughly chop into smaller pieces.

-1. Prepare the Ramekin: Preheat your oven to 375°F (190°C).
-Lightly grease a 10-ounce ramekin with cooking spray or butter.
+1. Prepare the baking dish: Preheat the oven to 375°F. Lightly grease a 10-ounce ramekin with cooking spray or butter.

-2. Mix the Base: In a medium bowl, combine the cream cheese, sour cream, Parmesan cheese, some of the mozzarella, salt, and pepper.
-Mix until smooth.
+2. Mix the dip: In a medium bowl, stir together the cream cheese, sour cream, Parmesan, some of the mozzarella, salt, and black pepper until smooth.

-1. Add the Spinach: Stir the chopped spinach into the cream cheese mixture until well combined.
+1. Add the spinach: Stir the chopped spinach into the cream cheese mixture until evenly mixed.

-1. Assemble the Dip: Spread the spinach mixture into the prepared ramekin.
-Sprinkle the remaining mozzarella cheese on top.
+1. Assemble: Spoon the spinach dip into the prepared ramekin and sprinkle the remaining mozzarella over the top.

-unbaked spinach in a ramekin on a wooden table.
+unbaked spinach dip in a ramekin on a wooden table.

-1. Bake: Place the ramekin in the oven and bake for 20 minutes, or until the dip is bubbly and the cheese on top is melted.
+1. Bake: Bake for 20 minutes, or until the dip is hot and bubbly and the cheese is melted.

-2. Serve: Enjoy with chips, crackers, bread, or fresh vegetables.
+2. Serve: Serve warm with chips, crackers, bread, or fresh vegetables.

-a mini hot spinach dip in a white ramekin next to a bowl of carrots.
+a single serving hot spinach dip in a ramekin with a chip on the side.

 Expert Tips

-• Choose Freshly Grated Cheese: Grate your own cheese for a smoother, creamier dip.
-Pre-shredded cheese doesn’t melt as well.
+• Use freshly grated cheese: Grate your own cheese for a smoother, creamier spinach dip.
+Pre-shredded cheese doesn’t melt as evenly.

 Frequently Asked Questions